adrenak/GPUVideoPlayer/README.md

 - `MediaDescription`
 Returns some information of the video being played.
 These include the video width, height, duration and whether it can be seeked on.

-### UnityEvents:
+### States and Events:
+The states of a `GPUVideoPlayer` instance is represented using an enum called `GPUVideoPlayer.State' and has the following values:
+- Idle
-- `OnLoaded`
+- Loaded
-When the player is done loading a video successfully
-- `OnFailed`
+- Failed
-When he player fails to load a video
-- `OnPlay`
+- Playing
-When the player starts the playback of the video
-- `OnPaused`
+- Paused
-When the playback is paused
-- `OnStopped`
+- Stopped
-When the playback is stopped
-- `OnEnded`
+- Ended

-Whent he video playback is completed
+The current state can be obtained using `GPUVideoPlayer.MediaState` which derives from `UnityEvent<GPUVideoPlayer.State>`

 # Performance
 - `GPUVideoPlayer` was tested with an 800mb `8192x4096` 30FPS H265 MP4 video file.
 Loading took 195 ms. Video playback was at 30FPS with Unity's framerate at 60.

 # Getting Started
-- A simple video player app with load, pause, stop, 5sec FWD, 5sec BWD is available inside the Demo folder
+- A simple video player app with load, pause, stop, 5sec FWD, 5sec BWD is available inside the Demo folder.
+The demo should be a good example to see how to get started.

 # Notes
 - Currently runs only on Microsoft Windows.
 Tested on 64 bit OS.